vamsibanda/forex-rl-challenge/README.md

 # If you are interested in academics:
 Are you an academician?
 Use FX RL challenge to experiment with it in your publication.

+You won't need to worry about the feature extraction, as I already did that for you.

 Fixed input to challengers will allow a clear benchmarking of RL methods developed.

 Below is a survey paper about reinforcement learning applications in financial markets.